 First, let’s start out with five very common types of stretches that we all learned some time or another: quadriceps stretch, ITB stretch, hamstring (Hurdler’s) stretch (somehow this photo got lost – but it’s on my shirt!), groin (adductor) stretch, and the calf stretch.
 Click on the first photo in the group to enlarge and to read the description, then click the photo or your escape key to exit.

 Now, here’s how you can warm up these muscles much more safely and effectively.

-And a couple better ways to strengthen, stabilize, and bring natural flexibility to your shoulders, back, and that trendy “core” everyone talks about.
+A few ways to strengthen, stabilize, and bring natural flexibility to your shoulders, back, and that trendy “core” everyone talks about.